sverx/devkitSMS/README.md

   sdcc -o SMSlib_GG.rel -c -mz80 --std-sdcc99 --peep-file peep-rules.txt -DTARGET_GG SMSlib.c
 ```

-* optionally, if you plan to use PSG music/SFX, place PSGlib.h and PSGlib.rel in your project folder (again you could also create a PSGlib folder, place both PSGlib.c and PSGlib.h there and compile it yourself with SDCC:
+* optionally, if you plan to use PSG music/SFX, place PSGlib.h and PSGlib.rel in your project folder (again you could also create a PSGlib folder, place both PSGlib.c and PSGlib.h there and compile it yourself with SDCC)
 ```
   sdcc -c -mz80 --std-sdcc99 PSGlib.c
 ```